Paul Pressler (businessman): Disney

-CEO and board positions
+After Disney

-Pressler became the chief executive at Gap Inc. in September 2002 after initially turning them down.
+Pressler left Disney in September of 2002 to become the chief executive at Gap Inc. after initially turning them down.
 Gap was struggling with an over-expansion of store locations.
 Pressler brought in several other Disney executives.
 In summer 2004, he had Gap launch a new chain, Forth & Towne.
 He resigned on January 22, 2007.

 Pressler was elected to the Avon board of directors on July 14, 2005.

-Pressler was chairman of David’s Bridal, Inc. from 2012 to 2018, AssuraMed Holding, Inc. from 2010 to 2013 and SiteOne Landscape Supply, Inc. from to 2013 to 2017.
+On July 14, 2009, Pressler was made an advisor to the private equity firm Clayton, Dubilier & Rice—and eventually became a partner.
+Clayton, Dubilier & Rice's acquired David's Bridal in 2012 and made Pressler chairman of the retailer—a position he held until 2018.
+Pressler was also chairman of AssuraMed Holding, Inc. from 2010 to 2013 and SiteOne Landscape Supply, Inc. from to 2013 to 2017.

-Pressler was appointed to the eBay board of directors on September 29, 2015.
-He was promoted chair of the board on June 29, 2020, following the resignation of Tom Tierney.
+Pressler was appointed to the board of directors of eBay on September 29, 2015.
+He was promoted chairman of the board on June 29, 2020, following the resignation of Tom Tierney.